-Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.
+Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.Allow anonymous PTZ operating

 : Turn on to allow anonymous users to pan, tilt, and zoom the image.

 SSH accounts

 Add SSH account: Click to add a new SSH account.